JasonYao/Fibonacci-Sequence/dynamic/java/README.md

-# Naive Java Fibonacci Number Finder
+# Dynamic Java Fibonacci Number Finder
 By Jason Yao

-## A general note beforehand
-I'd like to take this opportunity to clarify that this fibonacci number generator is based on the system where:

-The `0`th fibonacci number is: `0`

-The `1`st fibonacci number is: `1`

-The `2`nd fibonacci number is: `1`

-The `3`rd fibonacci number is: `2`

-etc. etc.

 ## Description: Recursive
 The recursive model depends upon a driver in order to feed some relevant information.
 This allows us to use pre-computed information from previous